ocrmypdf/OCRmyPDF/docs/batch.rst

 """

 OCRmyPDF is currently supported as a command line interface.
 This means that even if you are using OCRmyPDF in a Python script, you should run it in a subprocess rather importing the ocrmypdf package.

-The reason for this limitation is that the `ruffus <https://github.com/bunbun/ruffus/>`_ library that OCRmyPDF depends on is unfortunately not reentrant.
-OCRmyPDF works by defining each operation it does as a ruffus task that takes one or more files as input and generates one or more files as output.
-As such ruffus is fairly fundamental.

 (If you find individual functions implemented in OCRmyPDF useful (such as ``ocrmypdf.pdfinfo``), you can use these if you wish to.)